hotosm/fmtm/README.md

 for more details!
 Reach out to us if any questions! 👍🎉

-## Using OpenDataKit's Select From Map feature
+## Using ODK's Select From Map feature

 As of mid-2022, ODK incorporates a new functionality, select from map, that allows field mappers to select an object from a map,